Suggested Mountain Biking Itineraries

 Seriously - really, really try and get to Derby, otherwise it's a bit like going to Cairo and not making the effort to get out to the pyramids.

-If you can, spend a night (or two), and really explore the Blue Derby network.
+If you can, spend a night (or two), and really explore the Blue Derby and St Helen networks.
 Even if you don't have a vehicle, There are now several companies that run regular shuttles out there and you can pay for a lift (and all the free advice in the world).

 Closer to Launceston, there's two decent trail networks within riding distance of the CBD at Kate Reed Nature Recreation Area and Trevallyn Reserve (unfortunately it's uphill to get to both though).
 There's also a pretty nice network of commuter trails inside Launceston itself, which although not challenging, can make a nice way to get around.

-Just out of Launceston, on the way to Lilydale, there is the Hollybank Reserve which has the 'Juggernaut' trail, which will be in most people's top places to ride in Tassie, as well as a small network of other XC trails which when combined with a picnic or a bit of Segway or Tree Top adventure can make a great day out of Launceston.
+Just out of Launceston, on the way to Lilydale, there is the Hollybank Reserve which has the 'Juggernaut' trail as well as a small network of other XC trails which when combined with a picnic or a bit of Segway or Tree Top adventure can make a great day out of Launceston.

-If you happen to be heading Devonport way, the Warawee Trail Network just outside of Latrobe opened in summer 2019 and already has some great trails which will only get better and better as the trail fairies keep building.
+If you happen to be heading Devonport way, the Wild Mersey Trail Network just outside of Latrobe opened in summer 2019 and has some great trails which will only get better and better as the trail fairies keep building.

 If you've got a week, then you will still want to hit the same trails as above, the only question is whether you connect them via the direct A1 Highway (2.5 hours driving) between Hobart and Launceston giving you a bit more time to spend on those trails (and a few other things as well) or whether you head up via the east coast (to be honest trying to cram a west coast loop into a week with all of the above would probably be a bit too much - don't get me wrong you could).